A doubly robust learner for regression and inference with right-censored outcomes: Simulations

 Similar patterns emerge across the $500$ simulations.
-The reported performance metrics are the $L^2([-4,4],\lambda)$ error which is relevant for prediction, and the empirical coverages of the confidence intervals for methods (c) and (e) which is relevant for inference.
-Additional performance metrics for prediction were computed, but their results were qualitatively highly similar and are hence not reported.
-Figure~\ref{fig:Violin} leads to many of the same qualitative conclusions as Figure~\ref{fig:EstimandSingleSim} regarding which estimators perform well.
+The reported performance metrics are the $L^2([-4,4],\lambda)$ error which is relevant for prediction, and the empirical coverages of the confidence intervals for methods (3) and (5) which is relevant for inference.
+Additional performance metrics for prediction were computed, but their results were qualitatively highly similar to the $L^2([-4,4],\lambda)$ error and are hence not reported.
+Figure~\ref{fig:Violin} leads to many of the same qualitative conclusions as Figure~\ref{fig:EstimandSingleSim} regarding which estimators perform well and how similar they are.
 Additionally, one can see that the average performance of the plug-in CAJ, plug-in HAL, and misspecified IPCW estimator does not improve noticeably after $n=5\,000$ although the variability decreases.
 For the remaining estimators, both the average performance and variability improves as $n$ increases, and their densities are similar.

 Although the performance of the doubly robust pseudo-outcomes with a misspecified and HAL-estimated censoring hazard appear similar in terms of predictive performance, it can be seen from the left plot in Figure~\ref{fig:inference} that the one using HAL agrees better with the Gaussian distributional approximation obtained from the oracle values and also with the true value of the estimand.
-The right plot shows that the empirical coverages of the confidence intervals deviate somewhat from their nominal values, but more importantly for this study is that the confidence intervals for the oracle and estimated doubly robust pseudo-values are highly similar especially for $n \geq 5\,000$ indicating that oracle efficiency is obtained.
-The coverages are close to their nominal value when $W$ is away from $-2$, $0$, and $2$, where the curvature of the true estimand is the greatest, suggesting that the chosen bandwidth has led to too much smoothing for these values of $W$.
+From the right plot, one can see that the empirical coverages of the confidence intervals deviate somewhat from their nominal values, but much more importantly for this study is that the confidence intervals for the oracle and estimated doubly robust pseudo-outcomes are highly similar especially for $n \geq 5\,000$ suggesting that oracle efficiency is obtained.
+The coverages are close to their nominal value when $W$ is away from $-2$, $0$, and $2$, where the curvature of the true estimand is the greatest, which indicates that the chosen bandwidth might have led to too much smoothing for these values of $W$.